intel/libipt/doc/howto_libipt.md

 the `pt_image_remove_by_filename()` function to remove previously added sections by their file name and `pt_image_remove_by_asid()` to remove all sections for an address-space.

-Sections may be added and removed at any time as long as no decoder that uses the modified image is running.

 In addition to adding sections, you can register a callback function for reading memory using `pt_image_set_callback()`.
 The `context` parameter you pass